 to be bold and brave. to notice what is beautiful.

-I grew up surrounded by the woods of Northern Virginia.
+I grew up surrounded by the woods of Northern Virginia, originally stewarded by the Algonquian-speaking Doeg Peoples.
 My people are Ashkenazi Jews from New York, Buffalo and Toronto and before that from Russia, Romania, Ukraine, Poland and Belarus.
-I currently live in Northampton, Massachusetts on occupied land originally stewarded by the Nipmuc, Nonotuc, and Pocumtuc Peoples.
+I currently live in Northampton, Massachusetts, unceded land of the Nipmuc, Nonotuc, and Pocumtuc Peoples.

 I am an ordained Kohenet (Priestess of Jewish lineage), a social justice educator, a healer, a youth worker, a Theater of the Oppressed practitioner, a garlic planter, a tree climber, a shrine tender, and an auntie.